COS214-Project-2024/Team-25/README.md

 Begin by choosing a difficulty.

-Continuously choose actions to perform until you win or loose
+Continuously choose actions to perform until you win or lose

 _For more examples, please refer to the [Documentation](https://cos214-project-2024.github.io/sudo-apt-get-marks/html/index.html)_